Contraception can stop someone from getting pregnant and, in some cases, can protect you from STIs.

 Watch this video to see how to use a condom correctly:

 Condoms and lube are available for free for under-25s from GPs, sexual health clinics and most pharmacies in Highland.
+We also provide a free condoms by post scheme, find out more here.

 If you are under 16 and want free condoms, you may be asked a few questions to make sure that you are not at risk of harm, and that you understand how to use condoms correctly, but the service is confidential.